Cannabis Withdrawal Timeline

 However, consider seeking professional support if:

-• You’ve tried to quit multiple times and repeatedly relapsed within the first 1-2 weeks
+- You’ve attempted to quit multiple times and relapsed each time

 Cannabis use disorder is a recognized condition with evidence-based treatments including cognitive behavioral therapy (CBT), motivational enhancement therapy (MET), and contingency management.
-There are currently no FDA-approved medications specifically for cannabis withdrawal, though some studies show promise with gabapentin, N-acetylcysteine, and other agents.
+There are currently no FDA-approved medications specifically for cannabis withdrawal, though studies show some promise with gabapentin and N-acetylcysteine.

 Sources and Further Reading